-This policy has been modelled on that developed by Cranleigh Parish Council for its Youth Council.
+This policy was originally modelled on that developed by Cranleigh Parish Council for its Youth Council.
 West Horsley Parish Council acknowledges with appreciation the work and guidance Cranleigh Parish Council has given to West Horsley in this respect.

-Date of adoption: 4th May 2021
+Adopted: 4 May 2021

-Amended and adopted: 19th May 2022
+Amended: 19 May 2022